MSU Traditions: The Inside Scoop

 WHAT’S NEXT

-There’s always something on the horizon at the Dairy Store.
-And the coveted cookie sandwich cannot be left behind.
 “We're looking at doing different combinations of ice cream and cookies,” says Conklin.
 “We'd like to continue to support MSU Bakery so that our cookies come from the bakery.”

 Sales from the MSU Dairy Store support the MSU Dairy Foods Complex, which trains the next generation of dairy producers.
 The facility also carries out research in food safety, food processing, diet and health on behalf of the Department of Food Science and Human Nutrition.
-And in true Spartan fashion, that knowledge is shared with the dairy community.
-Which is why the Dairy Store isn’t driven by dollars.
+And in true Spartan fashion, that knowledge is shared with the dairy community, which is why the Dairy Store isn’t driven by dollars.
 “We don't want to compete with other dairy producers,” says Woods.
 “We want to help them.”

 But that doesn’t mean they don’t give the people what they want.
-“What are our alumni looking for?”
-Conklin wants to know.
+What are our alums hungry for?
+The Dairy Store wants to know.

 Inspiration can come from anywhere.
-Like a broom closet: “We found these old ice cream molds with a Spartan block S. Maybe those would be cool.”
-Or even other schools: the Washington State University Creamery can barely keep Cougar Cheese in stock.
+Like a broom closet: “We found some old ice cream molds with a Spartan block S. Maybe those would be cool.”
+Or even other schools: the Washington State University Creamery can barely keep their Cougar Cheese in stock.
 That’s cheese in a can—but it’s real cheese; good cheese; aged cheese.
 Somehow, we’ve made it this far without talking about cheese, another Dairy Store specialty.

 WANT MORE?
 HERE’S A SCOOP OF HISTORY